AdmiralCasio/sh07-main/README.md

 Next in XCode the code should begin compiling but before we can deploy we must first navigate to the Signing and Capabilites tab, check the Enable Automatic Signing box and create and assign your team following the pop ups from the drop down menu.
 Now Connect your phone to the mac (a cable is most appropriate) and ensure the correct device is selected on the top bar of XCode and press run.
 Finally navigate to the VPN and Device Management option in the phones general setting and trust the developer and you should be able to open the app from your home page.

-If any issues are encountered please refer to documentation online or this youtube video as a reference https://www.youtube.com/watch?v=-Hr4-XNCf8Y&t=352s
+If any issues are encountered please refer to documentation online or this youtube video as a reference [Video Reference](https://www.youtube.com/watch?v=-Hr4-XNCf8Y&t=352s)

 ## Visuals